 - Foods That You Can Serve With Asparagus for Infants

 - Asparagus Recipes for Babies

 - Precautionary Tips to Consider

 Preparing meal plans for your baby while trying to wean him off and introducing him to vegetables can be quite challenging.
 You may naturally lean towards the more regular vegetables.
-However, you may like to consider asparagus as it is not only healthy but makes for a great finger food which can easily be handled by your baby.
+However, you can consider introducing asparagus to your little one as it is not only healthy but makes for great finger food, which can easily be handled by your baby.
 Asparagus is delicious both alone or when mixed with other veggies.

 Asparagus is thought to be a delicacy of the vegetable kingdom.
 They are young shoots of cultured lily plants and possess a typically intense, savoury flavour.
 Young, slender asparagus (sprue) is usually preferred.
 The older plants tend to become woody.
-Asparagus is available in purple, green and white varieties.
-All types are rich in vitamin A and C, iron, fibre, calcium and potassium.
-It also contains amino acid asparagine which renders it a natural diuretic.
+Asparagus is available in purple, green, and white varieties.
+All types are rich in vitamin A, C, and K, iron, zinc, fibre, calcium, and potassium.
+It also contains amino acid asparagine, which renders it a natural diuretic.

 When Can You Introduce Asparagus to Infants?

 Asparagus may not make for an ideal choice as your baby’s first vegetable.
-Asparagus baby led weaning should be done with care.
-A baby’s tiny tummy which is still in the developing stages can find it a little hard to digest.
-Asparagus can trigger bloating and gassiness in babies.
-Therefore it is sensible to offer it to babies when they are in the age group of 8 to 10 months.
+Asparagus baby-led weaning should be done with care.
+A baby’s tiny tummy, which is still in the developing stages can find it a little hard to digest.
+Asparagus can trigger bloating and gas in babies.
+Therefore, it is sensible to offer it to babies when they are in the age group of 8 to 10 months.

 Health Benefits of Asparagus for Your Child